 Can I use my own desktop with these frames?

-Yes, both brands sell frame-only options that work with custom or third-party desktops.
+Yes.
+Both brands sell frame-only options that work with custom or third-party desktop surfaces.